glvckoma/AJC-Price-Checker/memory-bank/progress.md

 ## Known Issues / Challenges

 *   **Web Scraping Brittleness:** Still reliant on the wiki's HTML structure.
 Changes to the wiki may break the application.
  *   **Parsing Limitations:** May not correctly parse worth/images from all page layouts on the wiki.
+ *   **Update Check Dependency:** The update check feature requires tagged releases to exist on the GitHub repository and relies on the GitHub API being accessible.
  *   **Build Environment:** The inability to reliably run build tools via npm scripts necessitates manual CSS generation, making styling updates cumbersome.
 Build requires administrator privileges and potentially Developer Mode enabled on Windows.
 Icon display in File Explorer may require clearing the Windows icon cache.